Jessie H.

 Majors: I switched from software engineering to math and classics and later to linguistics.
 If I had the chance to switch again, I would switch to neuroscience.
 If something called passion really existed at some point in my life, it might have been watching and reading people.

 Fields: I had done countless part-time jobs in education consulting.
-But that never became my job, and what I enjoyed most as a job was operations roles in venture capital.
+But that had never became my job, and what I enjoyed most as a job was operations roles in venture capital.
 I once built a community deal-sourcing program from 0 to 1, with the result that lots of entrepreneurs spontaneously came to us.
-Recently I'm diving into healthcare and building on top of what I had.
+Recently I'm diving into cognitive neuroscience and building on top of what I had.

 Decisions: As time grew, I learnt that there are no "right" or "wrong" decisions.
 Each decision just had its own consequences, and we had different problems to solve.
-When I navigated between working in a top-tier VC and going to a PhD program, I got largely confused, and I had probably made a decision thus far the worst in my life.
-That remained a puzzle.
+When I navigated between working in a top-tier VC and going to a PhD program, I got largely confused, and had, for a time, surrendered myself to the greatest misstep in my life.
+Thinking back, I see that it was a stage of my life where regardless of what I chose would cause suffering (i.e., it comes from within), and while I am grateful for the opportunities and generosity the firm extended, finding a job is not aligned with what I truly sought.
+I ultimately accepted that scenario for what it was and switched my path.

 Compromises: Compromises are tricky.
 It always took me a hundred years to give up something (not the case for my majors though), while sometimes compromises forced me to do it.
 I had to clear my old stuff before starting a new endeavor.
 But in general, I hate compromises.